Higher linear regression channel: direction - downward.

 Nearest resistance levels:

-The EUR/USD pair continues to move down.
-Thus, today it is recommended to keep open short positions with targets of 1.1902 and 1.1841 until the Heiken Ashi indicator turns up.
-It is recommended to consider buy orders if the pair is fixed above the moving average with the first target of 1.2085.
+The EUR/USD pair resumed its downward trend.
+Thus, today, it is necessary to stay in short positions with targets of 1.1230 and 1.1169 until a new reversal of the Heiken Ashi indicator upwards.
+Purchases of the pair should be considered if the price is fixed above the moving average, with targets of 1.1414 and 1.1475.

 Linear regression channels - help determine the current trend.
 If both are directed in the same direction, then the trend is strong now.